 AIs who take actions and try to obtain rewards can often find undesirable solutions to the problem, either because of subtle flaws in apparently well-defined reward systems or because they take unacceptable actions.
 We can set up toy models which demonstrate this possibility in simple scenarios, such as moving around a small 2D gridworld.
 These models demonstrate that there is no need to ask if an AI ‘wants’ to be wrong or has evil ‘intent’, but that the bad solutions & actions are simple and predictable outcomes of the most straightforward easy approaches, and that it is the good solutions & actions which are hard to make the AIs reliably discover.

-camera watching the bottom row, which terminates the simulation after 1 block is successfully pushed in; the agent, in this case, can hypothetically learn a strategy of pushing multiple blocks in despite the camera by first positioning a block to obstruct the camera view and then pushing in multiple blocks to increase the probability of getting a reward.
+In September 2015, Stuart Armstrong wrote up an idea for a toy model of the “control problem”: a simple ‘block world’ setting (a 5x7 2D grid with 6 movable blocks on it), the reinforcement learning agent is probabilistically rewarded for pushing 1 and only 1 block into a ‘hole’, which is checked by a ‘camera’ watching the bottom row, which terminates the simulation after 1 block is successfully pushed in; the agent, in this case, can hypothetically learn a strategy of pushing multiple blocks in despite the camera by first positioning a block to obstruct the camera view and then pushing in multiple blocks to increase the probability of getting a reward.

 Jaan Tallinn has a whole series of these control problem demos of increasingly complexity.

-evil strategy But DQN would take increasing amounts of runtime to demonstrate this, which is pedagogically uninteresting: one might take away the belief that all AIs would have to try the evil strategy an infeasible amount of times, someone would always notice & shut down the AI long before it got anywhere dangerous, and so there is no control problem at all.
+Most of these demos, done with, would also demonstrate how an AI agent would eventually learn the ‘evil’ strategy But would take increasing amounts of runtime to demonstrate this, which is pedagogically uninteresting: one might take away the belief that all AIs would have to try the evil strategy an infeasible amount of times, someone would always notice & shut down the AI long before it got anywhere dangerous, and so there is no control problem at all.

 This is because, while capable of finding the optimal solution in all cases under certain conditions and capable of good performance on many domains (such as the Atari Learning Environment), is a very stupid AI: it just looks at the current state S, says that move 1 has been good in this state S in the past, so it’ll do it again, unless it randomly takes some other move 2.
-So in a demo where the AI can squash the human agent A inside the gridworld’s far corner and then act without interference, a DQN eventually will learn to move into the far corner and squash A but it will only learn that fact after a sequence of random moves accidentally takes it into the far corner, squashes A, it further accidentally moves in multiple blocks; then some small amount of weight is put on going into the far corner again, so it makes that move again in the future slightly sooner than it would at random, and so on until it’s going into the corner frequently.
+So in a demo where the AI can squash the human agent A inside the gridworld’s far corner and then act without interference, a eventually will learn to move into the far corner and squash A but it will only learn that fact after a sequence of random moves accidentally takes it into the far corner, squashes A, it further accidentally moves in multiple blocks; then some small amount of weight is put on going into the far corner again, so it makes that move again in the future slightly sooner than it would at random, and so on until it’s going into the corner frequently.
 So as far as the learner is concerned, it doesn’t know anything at all about the environment dynamics, much less A’s specific algorithm - it tries every possible sequence at some point and sees what the payoffs are.
 It does no planning of any kind.

-In reality, there are many AI algorithms which can far outperform DQN on sample-efficiency, and can benefit from planning (and it’s widely believed, precisely because of the sample-inefficiency of the model-free approaches like , that any intelligent - never mind superintelligent - AI will have to employ planning and models of the environment).
+In reality, there are many AI algorithms which can far outperform dynamic programming is intractable, the well-known Monte Carlo tree search.
+The MCTS AI benefits from environmental models which let it do forward planning/simulation down many plies and then propagate back estimates of net value.
+Then it could reach forward to the node corresponding to ‘squash A’, see the benefits, and that becomes the best move.on sample-efficiency, and can benefit from planning (and it’s widely believed, precisely because of the sample-inefficiency of the model-free approaches like , that any intelligent - never mind superintelligent - AI will have to employ planning and models of the environment).
 Such AI algorithms could potentially find the ‘evil’ strategy without ever actually acting, showing that the idea of “just watch the agent” is inadequate.
 Specifically, the agent could be replaced by a tree search over a model of the gridworld environment (such as the gridworld implementation itself), or, since brute force/

-blind to A’s actions and will learn good strategies and appear to be safe & useful; but once it acquires a better environment model, it suddenly breaks bad.
+Besides demonstrating that an AI can find bad strategies without ever having to have executed them first, this also allows for easy demonstration of how AIs of varying levels of ‘intelligence’ (quality of environment model) and computational resources (time/amount of tree exploration) can differ dramatically in whether they abruptly discover the bad strategies.
+For example, if the AI’s environment model does not include the human agent A, it is ‘blind’ to A’s actions and will learn good strategies and appear to be safe & useful; but once it acquires a better environment model, it suddenly breaks bad.
 Similarly, an AI given a moderate amount of tree search (like 1000 iterations) may usually find good strategies, but given a larger amount (like 10,000), may usually find the bad strategy.
 One could even visualize this live by drawing a decision tree, showing it expanding as it is searched, with node dimensions drawn proportional to their probability of being the best decisions, initially finding good strategies (paths colored green) until it hits a bad strategy node (colored red) and then rapidly honing in on that.
 (Similar to

 Reinforce.js’s nice Gridworld visualizations which you can watch the planning happen via dynamic programming.)